 - Yoast SEO.
 If you know nothing about SEO (Search Engine Optimisation), but want readers to find your new blog on Google and other search engines, this plugin will help you do just that.

 - Google Analytics by MonsterInsights.
 This plugin allows you to track your blog’s statistics easily and always stays up to date with the newest features in Google Analytics.

+- Akismet.
+This plugin helps you deal with spam comments.
 You know your blog is out there when you start getting spam comments.
 Sometimes tens a day, even if your blog is new.
 You need this plugin from the start.

 - Jetpack by WordPress.com.
 It’s a multi-functional plugin with a huge variety of functions.
 It’s already installed when you first install WordPress, but it’s up to you if you want to keep it or not and which functions you want to use.
 I like their stats function to be able to quickly see what people read, etc.

 You may want to start with at least a few pages on your blog before your website goes live.
 Home page is important as are About and Contact pages.
 Start with this and create new pages as your blog grows.
-To create a page, login to your WordPress account and choose Page – Add New.
+To create a page, log in to your WordPress account and choose Page – Add New.

-Before your blog goes live, try to write at least 2-3 blog posts so that people have more to read than just the initial post they came to your site for.
+Before your travel blog goes live, try to write at least 2-3 blog posts so that people have more to read than just the initial post they came to your site for.
 To create a blog post, login to your WordPress dashboard, then go to Posts – Add New.

 I use Photoshop software to edit the pictures and to resize them for my travel blog.
 Most images I use on this website are 878 x 578 px.
 Before uploading them, I use the TinyPNG software to decrease the size of the images even more.
 This free software strips all unnecessary digital information that has nothing to do with the picture itself and helps you save 30-40% in image size.